ohai/randomext/README.md

 in your ruby script, then you can use some additional methods in Random class.

 ## Example
-Create an sequence of random numbers from the Gaussian distribution with the mean is 0.0 and S.D. is 2.0.
+Create an sequence of random numbers from the Gaussian distribution whose mean is 0.0 and S.D. is 2.0.

     require 'randomext'
     random_numbers = Array.new(100){ Random::DEFAULT.normal(0.0, 2.0) }